Visiting Colleagues

 The goal of this program is to improve articulation between two domestic Flagships in a shared language, or between domestic Flagships and overseas partners, through the design of project-based language learning (PBLL) experiences.

-Attend one of two informational webinars to learn about the details of this program and requirements for successful teams to participate in a project design experience on site at the Tech Center.
-Attending one of the information webinars is one of the requirements for the onsite experience.
+Attend our informational webinar to learn about the details of this program and requirements for successful teams to participate in a project design experience on site at the Tech Center.
+Attending the information webinar is one of the requirements for the onsite experience.
+Please view the recording if you were unable to attend the webinar live.

 Program at a glance